 Mark Nelson – Vice President

 Mark is a third generation Montanan.
 He and his wife Robin live in the beautiful Mission Valley.
 Since May 2000, Mark has been the Program Manager for the Lake County Solid Waste District.
-Mark has a Bachelors of Science in Business Finance and a Masters of Public Administration from the University of Montana.
+Mark has a Bachelor of Science in Business Finance and a Master of Public Administration from the University of Montana.
 Mark has been SWANA certified as a Manager of Landfill Operations and of Transfer Station Systems.
 Mark is also a licensed water system operator.
 Prior to his employment in the solid waste and recycling industry, Mark spent twenty years in the insurance industry, with the first ten in sales and agency operations and the last ten as an administrator in the Montana Insurance Commissioner’s Office.
 Mark has been involved with Recycle Montana since 2003 and served as a past President of Recycle Montana.
 He also represents Lake County on the DEQ Solid Waste Advisory Council.

 Elaine Taylor – Board Member